patrickabolger/stats-exam-question-with-EDI-focus/README.md

 # stats-exam-questions-with-EDI-focus
-These are statistics exam questions with a focus on equity, diversity, and inclusion.
+These are statistics exam questions created with the exams package in R. Some of the questions have a focus on equity, diversity, and inclusion.